Shixin-Tang/AI-Chatbot/README.md

 ## Description

-#### In today's digital era, chatbots have become an indispensable tool for enhancing user engagement and providing immediate responses to inquiries.
-The project aims to develop a ChatGPT Clone, an AI chatbot, utilizing the MERN stack (MongoDB, Express, React, Node.js), supplemented with TypeScript for static typing.
-The project will not only facilitate learning and application of the MERN stack but also delve into advanced authentication, secure chat storage, and integration with OpenAI, thereby crafting a secure, scalable, and sophisticated SaaS (Software as a Service) application.
+#### We're planning to create an AI chatbot similar to ChatGPT, using a combination of technologies known as the MERN stack (MongoDB, Express, React, Node.js), and we'll also be using TypeScript for static typing.
+This project isn't just a chance to learn and apply the MERN stack; it's also an opportunity to dive deeper into how to securely handle user logins, protect chat histories, and connect with OpenAI.
+Our goal is to build a secure, scalable, and feature-rich online service platform.

 ## Technology Stack